Tweet inspiration about design, UX, UI, and creative work. See what works, understand why, and create your own.

 every bad ui is a decision that went unchallenged. bad design is a management problem disguised as a design problem.

 Before/after comparisons and 'I can't unsee this' observations travel the furthest.
-Design twitter also responds well to bridges between design thinking and business results — 'this UI change increased conversion by X' connects the craft to outcomes that non-designers care about.
-Design + business > design alone.
+Design twitter also responds well to bridges between design thinking and business results.
+'This UI change increased conversion by X' connects the craft to outcomes that non-designers care about.
+Design + business context > design alone.

 Writing only for other designers.
 The highest-leverage design content is the kind that makes business people respect design decisions more.
 'Here's why that button color actually matters' written for a non-designer audience builds more bridges than celebrating work within the design community.